Go Back Up

 What is individual health insurance coverage?

-Individual coverage is an individual health insurance policy, including on-exchange or off-exchange coverage, Medicare Parts A and B, or Medicare Part C. An employee can be the primary policyholder, or they can be covered under a family member's individual policy.
+Individual coverage is an individual health insurance policy, including on-exchange or off-exchange coverage, Medicare Parts A and B, or Medicare Part C. The plan must meet minimum essential coverage (MEC) standards and include the 10 essential health benefits.
+On-exchange plans already meet these requirements.
+An employee can be the primary policyholder, or they can have coverage under a family member's individual policy.

 Policies that aren't considered individual coverage include the following: